valencik/mastersAPSC/documents/thesis/thesis.md

 - Time series profile clustering.
 Show me other objects that evolved like this one.
 - Chart of nuclides, table of elements visualizations
 - Research predictions, suggestions
-- Author/Group/Journal profiling (innovative, follower, prolific...)
+- Author/Group/Journal profiling (innovative, follower, prolific...) (likely better done with citation info)
+- Anything involving other data like citations

 ## Contributions